malike/malike.github.io/_posts/2018-06-02-Configuration-Management-For-Microservices-And-Distributed-Systems.md

 It uses this convention `http://localhost:8888/{spring.application.name}-{profile}.yml`.
 Where `spring.application.name` is the name of the service configured in your spring application.

 b.
-Secondly using `@RefreshScope` annotation to stereotypically distinguish properties to be updated after refresh and those that should not.
+Secondly using `@RefreshScope` annotation to distinguish properties to be updated after refresh and those that should not.
 In our sample application

 c.
 Lastly
 Hit the `/refresh` endpoint of the service for our service to reload the new configurations.